|Healthy Diet Plans >> Types of Diet >> PCOS Diet|

 Low GI Foods for PCOS

 PCOS is a complex condition that affects the blood sugar levels in the body.
 Foods with a low GI (Glycemic index) will prevent fluctuations in blood insulin levels and so these foods should be a part of your regular diet.
-Consult a reproductive endocrinologist (RE) and discuss your plans for a low GI diet for PCOS.

 Going on a low GI diet does not mean that you have to have to eat bland and insipid “hospital “meals.
 Obviously you will need to make some changes to your diet but with a smart low GI diet for PCOS you will still be able to dine like a king!